citp/privacy-policy-historical/s/sc/sca/scalemates.com.md

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at _scalemates at gmail dot com_.

-Last Updated: 7th of June 2013
+__Last Updated: 7th of June 2013

 ### **Public Nature of Content Submitted to Sites**

 The nature of this website is to reach a public audience.
 Please be aware that any information that you submit to us whether through forms or email, including personally identifiable information, may be publicly displayed on sites hosted at http://www.scalemates.com/, or on websites not within our control.
-If you don�t want others to see such information, don�t submit it or make use of the appropriate privacy settings when posting information..
+If you don't want others to see such information, don't submit it or make use of the appropriate privacy settings when posting information..

 ### Membership - Registration